 - The Official Maltese vaccination certificate

-- The EU Digital COVID vaccination certificate, issued by EU, EEA and non-EU countries connected to the EUDCC gateway
+- The EU Digital COVID vaccination certificate, issued by EU, EEA and non-EU countries connected to the EUDCC gateway, Turkey, Ukraine and Vatican City.

-- The United Kingdom NHS (paper or digital) Coronavirus (COVID-19) Vaccination Certificate
+- The United Kingdom NHS Coronavirus Vaccination Certificate

 - The Serbian “Digital Green Certificate” with a readable QR Code